nvtkaszpir/dh-chaos/README.md

 ### Objectives achievements

-- primary objective was not achieved, we adjusted it to the node drain due to time constraints
+- original primary objective was not achieved - due to time and tech knowledge constraints about Azure in general
+- primary objective was adjusted - we changed it from `replace node` to `drain selected node` - and this was acheived successfully
-- secondary objective achieved
+- secondary objective achieved, we know Azure managed k8s and chaos-toolkit better

 ### Azure